Azure-Samples/key-vault-node-getting-started/README.md

   - nodejs
 products:
   - azure-key-vault
+urlFragment: quickstart-set-and-retrieve-a-secret-from-azure-key-vault-using-a-node-web-app
 ---

-# Quickstart: Set and retrieve a secret from Azure Key Vault using a Node Web App
+# Quickstart: Set and retrieve a secret from Azure Key Vault using a Node Web App (App Service)

 This QuickStart shows how to store a secret in Key Vault and how to retrieve it using a Web app.
 This web app uses Azure App Services.
 You can see it run on Azure.
 The quickstart uses Node.js and Managed service identities (MSIs)